pfalcon/siqqel/README.md

+# What is siqqel-ng?

+siqqel-ng is a rewrite of original siqqel in Python.
+No nailing with MySQL, Apache, PHP, no global installs, no root access, no nothing.
+Use your favorite database, write couple of trivial functions with your favorite microframework, or just use self-contained implementation using Bottle and SQL right away.
+To start:

+    $ python2 siqqel.py

+Open http://localhost:8080/ in a browser.

+Below goes the original README, take mentions of MySQL and PHP with a grain of salt ;-).

 # What is siqqel?

 siqqel is a simple and lightweight framework which allows you to execute MySQL queries directly from